 - Value security and governance over ecosystem size

-For most development teams starting their agentic journey, MCP's maturity and ecosystem make it the practical choice for tool integration.
-For teams building collaborative multi-agent systems, A2A provides the peer-to-peer architecture needed.
-For enterprises deploying agent networks at scale with stringent security requirements, AGNTCY offers the comprehensive infrastructure required.
+For most development teams starting out with agents, MCP's maturity and ecosystem make it the practical choice for tool integration.
+For teams building collaborative multi-agent systems, A2A provides the peer-to-peer architecture you need.
+For enterprises deploying agent networks at scale with strict security requirements, AGNTCY offers the comprehensive infrastructure.

-Regardless of protocol choice, combining it with 4ge's specification-first methodology ensures your agent infrastructure operates on complete, well-specified business context.
+Either way, combining your protocol with 4ge's specification-first methodology ensures your agent infrastructure operates on complete, well-specified business context.

 Related Comparisons